derfloh205/CraftSim/Util/API_README.md

 Calculates the average profit based on professionGearSet, reagentData, resultData and professionStats.

 It has two return values.
 The first is the average profit in copper and the second is a table containing the 'Proc to Profit' probability distribution of the recipe.

-### recipeData:OptimizeQuality()

-Optimizes reagentData and professionGearSet in order to achieve the highest possible quality.

-Automatically calls Update()

 ### recipeData:OptimizeGear(mode: string)